irena-flextool/flextool/docs/install_toolbox.md

 - `python update_flextool.py`
 - This will pull the new version of the tool as well as migrating the input databases to the new version without destroying the data.
 Making a backup copy of the input data is still a good practice.
 The input_data_template.sqlite should not be used directly but by making a copy of it.
     - The updated databases are:
-        - The database chosen as the input data in the tool!!!
+        - The database chosen as the input data in the tool!!
+But no other databases you might have - those can be updated separately, see below.
         - init.sqlite
         - input_data_template.sqlite
         - time_settings_only.sqlite